 That’s how people were taught to think of electricity as ‘the force that powers their toaster’ and no more.
 And that’s where Scoles, like Shermer, comes from, products of consumerism and perception management.
 I can’t help picturing them like the housewives in 1930s Westinghouse adverts.

 She knows nothing about electricity, of course.
 She’ll never ask — What is this energy, this power of which we are allowed to catch the merest dregs to run our multifarious machines and gadgets?

 After her husband has gone to work she cleans the kitchen.

 “Isn’t my new Turnover Toaster a beauty?” she plans to say when she shows it off to her friends.
 “I just bought it.
 During February, you know, one thinks about adding to the home furnishings, and these handy electric appliances make house-keeping so much easier!
 My Westinghouse Iron and Percolator Set have really become indispensable, they’re so useful and attractive.
 Next we’re going to get the Waffle Iron.”

 Her shrivelled imagination can hardly summon an idea of how anything could be otherwise.
 Why would she even want to?

-But she does wish that somebody could invent a way of dealing with toaster-crumbs better.
+But she does wish that somebody could invent a more convenient way of dealing with toaster-crumbs.
 She sighs.